briancairl/sde/README.md

 ## Systems

-- [ ] "Script" interface
+- [x] "Script" interface
-- [ ] Character script
+- [x] Character script

 ---

 ## Running Todo

+- [x] Update script version computation to be based on IO fields
+- [ ] Move script instance data from manifest to a new NativeScriptInstance cache
+- [ ] Change the nature of the scene graph manifest
+    + do not save manifest on game dump (all of this should be in resource caches)
+    + save version and binary data location here
+- [ ] Implement a resource "borrow" system for tracking (add borrow counters to base cace)
-- [ ] Update script and comonent version computation to be based on IO fields
+- [ ] Update component version computation to be based on IO fields (similar to scripts, since components list thier fields)
 - [ ] Remove entities from registry when removed from cache
 - [ ] Labels for asset browsers (tilesets, sounds, etc.)